 You’ll also get two times the points on travel from purchases like airfare, hotels, taxis, trains and other travel items, and one point per each dollar spent on all other purchases.
 Again, the card is free for the first year and charges a $95 fee every year thereafter, and there are no foreign transaction fees about which you have to worry.

-What makes this card unique, however, is that you’ll actually get five percent miles back to use toward your next redemption every time you redeem.
-It’s also a bit cheaper than the other options with an annual fee of $89, though the first year’s fee is waived.
+What makes this card unique, however, is that you’ll actually get five percent miles back.
+You can use them toward your next redemption every time you redeem.
+It’s also a bit cheaper than the other options with an annual fee of $89.
+Though the first year’s fee is waived.

 Capital One Venture Rewards

 The Capital One Venture Rewards card will grant you 50,000 bonus miles after spending $3,000 in the first three months.
-You will also get two miles for every dollar spent on travel-related purchases—cabs, ride shares, subway tickets, flights, hotels and more—and that will get you a rewards rate of two percent if you choose to redeem flight miles (or hotels).
+You will also get two miles for every dollar spent on travel-related purchases.
+That includes cabs, ride shares, subway tickets, flights, hotels and more.
+And that will get you a rewards rate of two percent if you choose to redeem flight miles (or hotels).
 The card is free for the first year and charges a $95 fee every year thereafter.

 American Express Starwood Preferred Guest